 What does that mean?
 In society, growth and success mean securing a “good” job, earning a lot of money and recognition.
 But the Scriptures, the Saints, the Yogis and enlightened people tell you that the goal is to free yourself from all that is creating suffering and pain, which is the lower nature: lust, anger, greed, hatred, jealousy, envy and fear.
 How do you free yourself from it?
 By substituting the opposite qualities, like love, compassion, mercy, generosity, forgiveness, etc.

 The Scriptures refer to the base animal instincts and undesirable traits in man as “the seven deadly sins,” not the “happy” sins because they are the cause of degradation and death.
 Yet still we do not examine and analyze this behavior, Instead, we revel in it.
 In ignorance, society views lust for wealth, power and pleasure as a virtue and failure to strive for the same, as a weakness or defect that necessitates a visit to a therapist.
 The whole world is involved in that “rat race.”
-Yet, at the end fo the rat race, you are still a rat, not the evolved divine, radiant being that you are in reality.
+Yet, at the end of the rat race, you are still a rat, not the evolved divine, radiant being that you are in reality.

 So right association will help you to develop right discrimination and dispassion.
-It will give you the support you need to walk the right path and to be regular in your S?dhan? so that you can continue to purify your mind, strengthen your will and develop love, compassion and tolerance.
+It will give you the support you need to walk the right path and to be regular in your Sadhana so that you can continue to purify your mind, strengthen your will and develop love, compassion and tolerance.
 This is the antidote to all the negativity in the world.

 Or maybe he’s just telling us to unfriend everyone who upsets us.
 Hell, I don’t know.
 But take the high road people, when you can, and remind yourself as often as necessary: love, love, love, and if you can’t say something nice, you don’t always have to say something.
-Failing all of that, there’s always time for a beer with your school of fishes.